darktable-org/dtdocs/content/module-reference/processing-modules/agx.md

 The primary innovation of the AgX module is an advanced color handling method that ensures a natural and film-like appearance, preventing the oversaturation artifacts common with simpler tone mapping techniques.
 It is derived from the display transform of the same name, used in the [Blender 3D modeler](https://www.blender.org/) by T. J. Sobotka, Eary_Chow, Sakari Kapanen and others.

-You can have this module auto-enabled in new images by setting the value of [preferences > processing > auto-apply pixel workflow defaults](../../preferences-settings/processing.md#image-processing) to 'scene-referred (AgX)'.
+You can automatically enable in new images by setting the value of [preferences > processing > auto-apply pixel workflow defaults](../../preferences-settings/processing.md#image-processing) to 'scene-referred (AgX)'.

 ---